albar965/littlenavmap-manual/src/en/RESET.rst

    aircraft performance collection.
 Same function as :ref:`aircraft-menu-restart`.
 -  ``Reset flight detection in logbook``: Resets the logbook to detect takeoff and landing for new logbook entries.
+-  ``Remove all Ranges, Measurements, Patterns and Holdings``:
+   Removes all user features from the map.
+Same as :ref:`remove-marks`.

 .. figure:: ../images/resetflight.jpg